gogobook/my-asp-dot-net/ch9.md

-For each match, it displays the index of where the match was found in the input string, the string of the match, and a slightly longer string, which consists of the match plus up to 10 surrounding characters from the input text—up to five characters before the match and up to five afterward.
+For each match, it displays the index of where the match was found in the input string, the string of the match, and a slightly longer string, which consists of the match plus up to 10 surrounding characters from the input text——up to five characters before the match and up to five afterward.
 (It is fewer than five characters if the match occurred within